azlekov/parse-server-firebase/README.md

 **Generate thumbnails**

 Ouf of the box you can generate thumbnails for images by specifying `FIREBASE_THUMBNAILS_SIZES` with an array of the desired target sizes.
-Each image will be generated presering the aspect ratio of the image, ensuring the image covers both provided dimensions by cropping/clipping to fit.
+Each image will be generated, preserving the aspect ratio of the image and ensuring the image covers both provided dimensions by cropping/clipping to fit.

 ```bash
 $ export FIREBASE_THUMBNAILS_SIZES="64x64,128x128,256x256"